Hardness of busy beaver value BB(15): Introduction

-As we've noted, some claimed results on the busy beaver function come with proofs, but some do not~\cite{BusyBeaverFrontier}.
-We advocate for proofs, although we acknowledge the challenges in providing human-readable correctness proofs for small programs that are, or almost are, program-size optimal.\footnote{The situation can be likened to the hunt for small, and fast, universal Turing machines~\cite{WoodsNearySurvey}, or simple models like Post tag systems, with earlier literature often missing proofs of correctness, but some later papers using induction on machine configurations to do the job, for example refs~\cite{neary2009four,WoodsNeary2006B}.} Here, the proof technique for correctness of our $\BB(\beatit)$ candidate $\Mt$ amounts to proving by induction that $\Mt$ \textit{simulates} (in a tight sense via Definition~\ref{def:sim} and Lemma~\ref{lem:sim}) another Turing machine $\Mf$ (giving Theorem~\ref{thm:two}). $\Mf$ exploits the existence of a tiny finite state transducer (FST), in Figure~\ref{fig:fst}, for multiplication by 2 in base 3.
-We directly prove $\Mf$'s correctness by induction on its time steps (giving Theorem~\ref{thm:four}).
+An even more drastic way to establish hardness is to find an $n$ for which $\BB(n)$ is independent of some standard set of axioms such as PA, or ZFC.
+In that spirit, a 7,910-state machine whose halting problem is independent of ZFC was constructed \cite{Yedidia2016} and this was later improved to 748 states~\cite{BB748Thesis,BusyBeaverFrontier}.
+The $748$-state machine explicitly looks for a contradiction in ZFC (such as a proof of $0=1$) which is, by G\"{o}del's second incompleteness theorem, independent of ZFC.
+Aaronson~\cite{BusyBeaverFrontier} conjectures that $\BB(10)$ is independent of PA and $\BB(20)$ is independent of ZFC meaning that the frontier between knowable and unknowable busy beaver values could be as low as $\BB(10)$ if we limit ourselves to typical inductive proofs.
+With our work, any independence result on Erd\H{o}s' conjecture would automatically transfer to busy beaver value BB(15) and higher. \ifllncs \\ \fi As for Erd\H{o}s' conjecture, Corollary~\ref{cor:ErdosIsFinite} gives a finite bound on the number of counter-examples needed to check in order to prove or refute the conjecture.
+However, this is not a practical bound: first, we don't know its value, and second, it must be so astronomical as to not give a tractable procedure to prove or disprove the conjecture.
+Moreover, since we now know that BB(15) {\em embeds} Erd\H{o}s' conjecture, and that it could embed other horrible beasts, finding BB(15) itself could indeed be much harder than answering the conjecture.
+However, it is not unthinkable that methods for automatically deciding whether certain Turing machines halt or not \cite{bbchallengeBusyBeaver,Marxen_1998,Skelet_website} could one day solve the halting problem of the machines constructed in this article (or future improved machines with less states) and thus solve Erd\H{o}s' conjecture that way.
+This approach might highlight unforeseen links between theoretical computer science and number theory. \ifllncs \\ \fi As we've noted, some claimed results on the busy beaver function come with proofs, but some do not~\cite{BusyBeaverFrontier}.
+We advocate for proofs, although we acknowledge the challenges in providing human-readable correctness proofs for small programs that are, or almost are, program-size optimal.\footnote{The situation can be likened to the hunt for small, and fast, universal Turing machines~\cite{WoodsNearySurvey}, or simple models like Post tag systems, with earlier literature often missing proofs of correctness, but some later papers using induction on machine configurations to do the job, for example refs~\cite{neary2009four,WoodsNeary2006B}.} Here, the proof technique for correctness of our $\BB(\beatit)$ candidate $\Mt$ amounts to proving by induction that $\Mt$ \textit{simulates} (in a tight sense via Definition~\ref{def:sim} and Lemma~\ref{lem:sim}) another Turing machine $\Mf$ (giving Theorem~\ref{thm:two}). $\Mf$ exploits the existence of a tiny finite state transducer (FST), in Figure~\ref{fig:fst}, for multiplication by~2 in base~3.
+We directly prove $\Mf$'s correctness by induction on its time steps (giving Theorem~\ref{thm:four}). \ifllncs \\ \fi A Turing machine simulator, \texttt{bbsim}, was built in order to test our constructions\footnote{ Simulator and machines available here: \url{https://github.com/tcosmo/bbsim}}.
+The reader is invited to run the machines of this paper through the simulator.